WHAT DO YOU WANT IN LIFE? By

 When you've finished writing down your vision, share your vision with a good friend whom you can trust to be positive and supportive.
 You might be afraid that your friend will think your vision is too outlandish, impossible to achieve, too idealistic, unrealistic, or materialistic.
 Almost all people have these thoughts when they think about sharing their vision.
 But the truth is, most people, deep down in their hearts, want the very same things you want.
 Everyone wants financial abundance, a comfortable home, meaningful work he or she enjoys, good health, time to do the things he or she loves, nurturing relationships with his or her family and friends, and an opportunity to make a difference in the world.
 But too few of us readily admit it.

 You'll find that when you share your vision, some people will want to help you make it happen.
 Others will introduce you to friends and resources that can help you.
 You'll also find that each time that you share your vision, it becomes clearer and feels more real and attainable.
-And most importantly, every time you share your vision, you strengthen your own subconscious belief that you can achieve it.
+And most importantly, every time you share your vision, you

 Do What You Love and the Money Will Follow